James Rodríguez: Monaco

-On 25 May 2013, it was announced that James had joined AS Monaco for a transfer fee of €45 million, the second most expensive transfer in Portuguese football behind former teammate Hulk.
-James subsequently signed a five-year contract that was set to keep him at the club until 2018.
+On 25 May 2013, it was announced that Rodríguez had joined Monaco for a transfer fee of €45 million, the second most expensive transfer in Portuguese football behind former teammate Hulk.
+Rodríguez subsequently signed a five-year contract that was set to keep him at the club until 2018.
 This transfer made him not only one of the most expensive transfers in the club's history, but in Ligue 1 history as well, along as one of the highest in world football.
-James made his Monaco debut against Bordeaux, a game Monaco went on to win 2–0.
+Rodríguez made his Monaco debut against Bordeaux, a game Monaco went on to win 2–0.
 He then missed Monaco's second league match to avoid a possible injury.
-On 5 October against Saint-Étienne, James gave a man of the match performance by assisting both goals in a 2–1 victory.
+On 5 October against Saint-Étienne, Rodríguez gave a man of the match performance by assisting both goals in a 2–1 victory.

 He finally scored his first goal for the club with a free-kick in a 2–0 win over Rennes.
-James scored another goal in the next match in the fourth minute against Nice, a game Monaco won 3–0.
-James began the 2014 calendar year by making his Coupe de France debut in a match against Vannes, where he both assisted and scored a goal in a 3–2 victory.
-James' first double at Monaco came in the match against Bastia, a 2–0 Monaco victory.
+Rodríguez scored another goal in the next match in the fourth minute against Nice, a game Monaco won 3–0.
+He began the 2014 calendar year by making his Coupe de France debut in a match against Vannes, where he both assisted and scored a goal in a 3–2 victory.
+His first double at Monaco came in the match against Bastia, a 2–0 Monaco victory.

-In the French media, James was referred to as "perhaps" the best footballer in Ligue 1 due to his impressive debut season with Monaco, although he stated that he still required more time in the league to fully adapt.
-Following the international break, James scored his first penalty for Monaco against Sochaux in a 2–1 win.
-James ended his debut season without a trophy, though nonetheless helped Monaco secure a spot in the following season's UEFA Champions League.
+In the French media, Rodríguez was referred to as "perhaps" the best footballer in Ligue 1 due to his impressive debut season with Monaco, although he stated that he still required more time in the league to fully adapt.
+Following the international break, he scored his first penalty for Monaco against Sochaux in a 2–1 win.
+He ended his debut season without a trophy, though nonetheless helped Monaco secure a spot in the following season's UEFA Champions League.
 On an individual level, he earned a spot in the star Ligue 1 XI, and led Ligue 1 in assists for the season.

 Real Madrid

-"The numbers mean nothing to me.
-I just want to help make history and bring joy to the Madrid fans.
-This is a club which is used to winning and I'm prepared mentally and physically to do so.
-It is a pleasure to be among so many stars and I'm sure I'll learn a lot from everyone.
-I've always followed Real Madrid and always dreamed of playing here.
-I've suffered a lot to get here and when you do that then it tastes so much better.
-I will never forget this day.
-I hope to work hard, to train well, and to experience a lot of joy here.
+"I've always followed Real Madrid and always dreamed of playing here [...]
+I will never forget this day [...]
 I know I am under a lot of pressure, but I am happy to face it."